MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 This tool allows the user to change an existing employee ID to a new employee ID without losing any work, open, or history records.
-If you plan to import large amounts of data, refer to *Using Validate and Import buttons* on page 2 to use the Validate and Import buttons.
+If you plan to import large amounts of data, refer to [Using the Validate and Import buttons](#using-the-validate-and-import-buttons) to use the Validate and Import buttons.

-**To change an employee ID:**
+#### To change an employee ID

 1. Enter the Starting Employee ID.

 2. Enter the new Employee ID.

 3. Choose Convert.

     You will be prompted to back up your database.
 Once a backup is made of the database, Choose Continue.

 4. A message will appear when the employee ID change is finished.